 BIO

-Heather ‘Bird’ Harris (b.
-1987) is an artist, educator, and activist working in Atlanta and New Orleans.
-Her work explores the throughlines between land history and environmental crises, as well as mothering in the face of climate change.
-Her practice includes painting and social practice, which both engage site-specific earth pigments as catalysts for connection to historical narratives, environmental risks, and collective action.
+Heather ‘Bird’ Harris is an artist and history educator working in Atlanta and New Orleans.
+Through painting and social practice, she engages site-specific materials to explore the throughlines between land history and environmental crises, place and memory, as well as mothering in the face of climate change.

 CURRICULUM VITAE